1979 Irish Masters

 The 1979 Irish Masters was the fifth edition of the professional invitational snooker tournament, which took place from 1 to 3 February 1979.
-The tournament was played at Goffs in Kill, County Kildare, and featured four professional players.
+The tournament was played at Goffs in Kill, County Kildare, and featured six professional players.
+Spencer, Mountjoy and Fagan played in Group A, Reardon, Higgins and Thorburn in Group B.

 Doug Mountjoy won the title for the first time, beating Ray Reardon 6–5 in the final.